underthelights/tech/Algorithm/sub6 Graph.md

 - Proof:
   - Assume that there is an MST $T$ that does not contain e.
-  - Adding $e$ to $T$ will produce a cycle, that crosses the cut once at e and crosses back at another edge $e' $.
+  - Adding $e$ to $T$ will produce a cycle, that crosses the cut once at e and crosses back at another edge $e'$.
   - Deleting e' we get a spanning tree $T∖{e'}∪{e}$ of strictly smaller weight than $T$.
 This contradicts the assumption that T was a MST.
 - By a similar argument, if more than one edge is of minimum weight across a cut, then each such edge is contained in some minimum spanning tree.